Open Infrastructure Mapping Tools for Smarter Enterprise IT Management

 - Secure storage and access policies for exported maps and inventories

 Open-source caution: Security posture depends on deployment discipline.
-Access to a complete network performance map is sensitive; governance gaps can create risk even while improving visibility.
+Access to a complete network map is sensitive; governance gaps can create risk.

 Infrastructure mapping is not documentation work.
 It is operational risk management.

-Open tools provide powerful building blocks, especially for discovery and topology.
-Enterprise platforms become valuable when mapping needs to remain continuously accurate, governed, and integrated into IT operations and compliance workflows.
+Open tools provide powerful building blocks for discovery and topology.
+Enterprise platforms become valuable when mapping needs to remain accurate through ongoing discovery cycles, stay governed, and integrate into IT operations and compliance workflows.

 Are open infrastructure mapping tools secure enough for financial or healthcare environments?